-A child shall not be allowed to attend school without submitting documentary proof to the school administrator unless the child is exempted from immunization pursuant to section 15-873.
+A child shall not be allowed to attend school without submitting documentary proof to the school administrator unless the child is exempted from immunization pursuant to A.R.S.
+15-873.
 Upon enrollment, schools shall forbid attendance or (suspend) a student not meeting the requirements for immunization or exemption from immunization.
-Homeless/highly mobile students will be referred to the liaison for homeless students and shall not be required to comply with the immunization requirements until the fifth (5th) day after enrollment.
+Homeless/highly mobile students will be referred to the liaison for homeless students and shall not be required to comply with the immunization requirements